-Dr. Calvert, a member of the State Bar of California, is an expert in communications law, First Amendment law, freedom of expression, freedom of speech and mass media law.
-He has authored or co-authored more than 150 law journal articles on topics related to freedom of expression.
-He has published articles in journals affiliated with the law schools such as Columbia, Duke, Harvard, Georgetown, New York University, University of California Berkeley, and University of Pennsylvania.
-As director of the Marion B. Brechner First Amendment Project, Calvert has filed, as counsel of record, multiple friend-of-the-court briefs with the United States Supreme Court.
+Clay Calvert, a member of the State Bar of California, is an expert in communications law, freedom of expression, freedom of speech and mass media law.
+As director of the Marion B. Brechner First Amendment Project, Clay has filed, as counsel of record, multiple friend-of-the-court briefs with the United States Supreme Court.
+He holds a joint appointment as a professor of law with the Levin College of Law and as a professor of mass media law in the College of Journalism and Communications.

 Industry Expertise (2)